michaelflppv/mixup/Summaries/ifMixup.md

 > **"Figure 4 shows the histograms of the number of graph nodes and edges for both the original graphs and mixed graphs on NCI109.
 From Figure 4, one can see that ifMixup slightly shifted the node and edge distributions, but with very similar distributions overall."**

+- **Results:**
+  - Comparing different pairing strategies, the "random pair" scenario achieved the highest accuracy (approximately 0.820 ± 0.005 on NCI109 and 0.819 ± 0.004 on NCI1).
+  - Other scenarios—such as mixing graphs forced to be of the same size (with or without shuffling) or self-paired graphs—resulted in noticeably lower accuracies.

 - **Interpretation:**
   - Using dummy nodes to align graph sizes does not dramatically alter the graph statistics, meaning the mixed graphs still resemble the original graphs in terms of node and edge counts.
+  -   The random pairing of graphs (with the addition of dummy nodes for alignment) is more effective than enforcing same-size constraints or self-pairing.
+This indicates that preserving the natural variability in graph structure is beneficial for regularization and ultimately leads to improved performance.

 ### 7. Comparison Using Different GNN Architectures